Authors and publishers -- United States -- Correspondence

 Subject Source: Library of Congress Subject Headings

 Found in 8 Collections and/or Records:

-Overview The Anne Sexton Papers were compiled by Sexton’s therapist during the last nine months of her life.
+Abstract The Anne Sexton collection was compiled by Sexton’s therapist during the last nine months of her life.
 The collection offers a glimpse into the mind of the Pulitzer Prize-winning poet, a mind tormented by suicidal thoughts, depression and bipolar disorder.
 Onionskin carbon copies of her published and unpublished poetry from 1974 reveal both the depths of her despair and the eloquence with which she expressed it – before she finally ended her life on October 4, 1974.
 Also included in the...